msalemor/azurebotoptimization/README.md

 # Running bots at Scale

-Guide to scale bots using Azure Bot Framework
+Guide to scale bots using Azure Bot Framework.

 ## References